microsoft/AzureTRE/docs/authoring-workspaces.md

 | `location` | string | Azure location (region) to deploy the workspace resource to. | `westeurope` |
 | `address_space` | string | VNet address space for the workspace services. | `10.2.1.0/24` |

-"Core" in `core_id` refers to the TRE instance and its base (core) infrastrure. `core_id` can be found in the resource names of the TRE instance; for example the resource group name of the TRE instance based on the example in the above table would be "`rg-mytre-dev-3142`".
+"Core" in `core_id` refers to the Azure TRE instance and its base (core) infrastrure. `core_id` can be found in the resource names of the Azure TRE instance; for example the resource group name of the Azure TRE instance based on the example in the above table would be "`rg-mytre-dev-3142`".

 Similarly to `core_id`, `workspace_id` is used in the resource names of the workspace.
 The resource group name of the workspace must be of form "`rg-<core_id>-ws-<workspace_id>`", for example: "`rg-mytre-dev-3142-ws-2718`".